PiotrLubiecki/etch-a-sketch/README.md

 # etch-a-sketch

-Exercise from The Odin Project - a sketchpad
+Exercise from The Odin Project - a sketchpad, which allows user to pick the canvas size and color